eddywashere/expressy/README.md

 ## Expressy

 Just another express mvc boilerplate.
 I built this to learn and explore app development with express.
+Checkout the [demo](http://expressy.ewh.jit.su/).

 This recipe includes jade templating with coffee & stylus for the clientside.
 Build's upon the basic app but *will have a bit more organization and features.